Virgin Galactic's big space launch of Richard Branson: Why you should pay attention

 Shortly after sunrise Sunday, Virgin Galactic's SpaceshipTwo Unity and the carrier aircraft VMS Eve will take off from a lonely runway in one of the most desolate stretches of desert in North America.
-A full crew will be aboard the suborbital spaceplane for the first time, including two pilots, three employees and the company's billionaire founder, Richard Branson.
+A full crew will be aboard the suborbital spaceplane for the first time, including two pilots, three employees and Richard Branson, the company's billionaire founder.

 "I always envisioned as a kid that a spaceship should look like this," Branson told NBC News.
 "I just thought that's how you should fly to space."